Concussion Research

 Immediate Post-Concussion Assessment and Cognitive Testing (ImPACT) is the most widely used, scientifically validated computerized concussion evaluation system.
 The data includes information on more than 10,000 visits of high school athletes, in three separate studies administered by multiple investigators across a multidisciplinary team at Children’s.
 Researchers are analyzing the data to examine the effects of concussion on girls and boys, symptoms that affect recovery, and return-to-play decisions.

 Functional MRI (fMRI) uses MRI technology to measure brain activity by detecting changes in blood flow.
-Researchers are using fMRI, along with morphometry (an imaging technique that detects differences in brain anatomy) and cardiovascular techniques to assess high school football players’ frontal lobe function.
-Their research includes neuropsychological testing (tasks to measure psychological function) and ImPACT to monitor recovery of function and symptoms affecting our community’s athletes.
-This grant-funded initiative is open through the current football season.
+Researchers used fMRI, along with morphometry (an imaging technique that detects differences in brain anatomy) and cardiovascular techniques to assess high school football players’ frontal lobe function.
+Their research included neuropsychological testing (tasks to measure psychological function) and ImPACT to monitor recovery of function and symptoms affecting our community’s athletes.

 Meet the principal investigator: